Optophys-Lab/Datastructure_documentation/gui_documentation/AnimalCommander.md

 1. Choose the animal to be marked  as dead
 2. Choose a date
-3. enter a reason(only for internal, not pushed to animal sheet)
+3. enter a reason(only internal, not pushed to animal sheet)
 4. Press remove animal

 ~~~~